-- 1. Homeless children who live within the county shall be admitted to school in the District, shall have access to free public education including preschool, shall be given the opportunity to meet local and state academic achievement standards, and shall be included in state and District assessments and accountability systems.
+1. Homeless children who live within the county shall be admitted to school in the District, shall have equal access to the same free appropriate public education (including preschool programs), provided to other students.
+The School District assures homeless students have access to the education and other services needed to ensure they have an opportunity to meet local and state academic achievement standards, and shall be included in state and District assessments and accountability systems.

-- 2. Definitions
+Definitions

-- A. Homeless Child
+A. Homeless Child

-One who lacks a fixed, regular and adequate nighttime residence and includes children and youth who
+One who lacks a fixed, regular and adequate nighttime residence and includes children and youth who:

 - 1. Are sharing the housing of other persons due to loss of housing, economic hardship or a similar reason; - 2.
 Are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; - 3.
 Are living in emergency or transitional shelters, or FEMA trailer; - 4.
 Are abandoned in hospitals or not in the physical custody of a parent or legal guardian; - 5.
-Have a primary nighttime residence that is - a.
-A supervised shelter designed to provide temporary living accommodations; - b.
+Have a primary nighttime residence that is: - a.
+A supervised shelter designed to provide temporary living accommodations: - b.
 An institution providing temporary residence for persons who are to be institutionalized; or - c.
-A public or private place not designed or normally used as a regular sleeping accommodation for human beings; - 6.
-Are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; or - 7.
-Are migratory children who qualify as homeless because the children are living in circumstances described in II.A.1. through II.A.5.
+A public or private place not designed or normally used as a regular sleeping accommodation for human beings;

-- B. Unaccompanied Youth A student who is not in the physical custody of a parent or guardian. - C. Certified Homeless Youth A minor, homeless child or youth, including an unaccompanied youth, who has been certified as homeless or unaccompanied by a school district homeless liaison, the director of an emergency shelter program funded by the U. S. Department of Housing and Urban Development or designee, the director of a runaway or homeless youth basic center or transitional living program funded by the U. S. Department of Health and Human Services or designee, a licensed clinical social worker, or a circuit court. - D. School of Origin The school that the student attended when permanently housed or the school where the child or youth was last enrolled. - E. Enroll and Enrollment Attending school and participating fully in school activities. - F. Immediate Without delay. - G. Parent Parent or guardian of a student. - H. Liaison The staff person designated by the District as the person responsible for carrying out the duties assigned to the liaison by the McKinney-Vento Homeless Assistance Act. - 3.
-The District shall identify homeless students as defined by federal and state law.
-If the District's liaison for homeless children and youth determines that the minor is an unaccompanied homeless youth, the liaison shall issue to the youth a certificate documenting his/her status as required by law. - 4.
-The District shall seek to remove barriers to the enrollment and retention of homeless children and youth. - 5.
-The District shall ensure the immediate enrollment of homeless students. - A. The District shall assist homeless children to provide documentation to meet state and local requirements for entry into school. - B. A homeless child shall be given a thirty (30) school day exemption to provide proof of age, certification of a school-entry health examination, proof of immunization and other documentation required for enrollment.
+- 6. Are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; or - 7.
+Are migratory children who qualify as homeless because the children are living in circumstances described in II.A.1. through II.A.56. - B. Unaccompanied Youth includes a homeless child or youth not in the physical custody of a parent or guardian. - C. Certified Homeless Youth A minor, homeless child or youth, including an unaccompanied youth, who has been certified as homeless or unaccompanied by a school district homeless liaison, the director of an emergency shelter program funded by the U. S. Department of Housing and Urban Development or designee, the director of a runaway or homeless youth basic center or transitional living program funded by the U. S. Department of Health and Human Services or designee, a licensed clinical social worker, or a circuit court. - D. School of Origin The school that the student attended when permanently housed or the school where the child or youth was last enrolled, including a preschool. - E. Designated receiving school includes the next level school, elementary from pre-kindergarten, middle from elementary, high from middle, that a homeless child or youth, whose homelessness continues into the next school year, may attend when that next level school is in the district designated school for those students in the homeless student's school of origin. - F. Eligible School the school of origin, the school zoned for the address where the student is temporarily residing, or another school which students residing in that attendance zone are eligible to attend. - G. Enroll and Enrollment Attending school and participating fully in school activities. - H. Immediate Without delay. - I. Parent Parent or guardian of a student. - J. Liaison The staff person designated by the District as the person responsible for carrying out the duties assigned to the liaison by the